agentmodels/agentmodels.org/chapters/3a-mdp.md

 ---
 layout: chapter
-title: "Sequential decision problems: MDP's in WebPPL"
+title: "Sequential decision problems: MDPs"
 description: We look at sequential decision problems, how to formalize them mathematically, and how to implement them concisely and efficiently using probabilitic programs with mutual recursion and caching.
 ---